Sustainability

 At Brother Group, we request first-tier suppliers*1 of our main business divisions to implement measures for human rights.
 Furthermore, we aim for responsible procurement in our supply chain by requesting our first-tier suppliers to implement the same measures for their upstream suppliers.

-In particular, we conduct annual surveys on our first-tier suppliers of our main business divisions on forced labor and child labor*2.
-In addition to confirming whether or not there is any forced labor or child labor, this survey also includes questions on whether they have in place human rights policies, clauses on prohibition of forced labor and child labor in major contracts with their business partners, and measures to confirm legal compliance among their business partners.
-Furthermore, since FY2022, we promote better workplace environment and more safety in the workplace by including questions on working environment, safety and health in the survey.
-In addition, in FY2023, we expanded the scope of our survey and conducted the survey on some of our second-tier suppliers, which are the upstream of first-tier suppliers, so as to further promote our efforts toward responsible procurement.
+Specifically, we conduct an annual questionnaire survey of our first-tier suppliers of our main business divisions on forced labor and child labor.*2 In addition to confirming whether or not there is any forced labor or child labor, this questionnaire survey also includes questions on whether they have in place human rights policies, clauses on prohibition of forced labor and child labor in major contracts with their business partners, and measures to confirm legal compliance among their business partners.

 The Brother Group will continue to identify human rights risks in the value chain and to promote human rights measures for customers and upstream suppliers based on those risks.